Last Updated on 27 January 2026 by Cycloscope

 It is not known when the caves were first discovered and used by humans.
 Reports indicate that ethnic groups such as the Segeju, Sambaa, Bondei, and Digo who lived near the caves used it for ritual purposes.

-They were rediscovered in the late 19th century by a company, Amboni Limited, which had acquired mining rights over the land.
+They were rediscovered in the late 19th century by Amboni Limited, which had acquired mining rights to the land.

-The company notified the discover to the colonial authority, which made them into a conservation area in 1922.
+The company notified the discover to the colonial authority, which made it a conservation area in 1922.

-During the struggle for independence from the British Empire, guerrilla fighters used the cave as a hideout, they found niches that were connected to the surface where they could light fires.
+During the struggle for independence from the British Empire, guerrilla fighters used the cave as a hideout.
+They found niches on the surface where they could light fires.

-Some years ago, a foreigner tried to explore the unknown depths of the caves alone, accompanied by his dog.
+Some years ago, a foreigner tried to explore the caves’ unknown depths alone, accompanied by his dog.
 He was never seen again, and the dog was later found in Tanga.

 Curiosities and Peculiarities of the Amboni Caves of Tanga

-Besides the thousands of bats, there are many interesting features of these caves that stimulated the imagination of people for thousands of years.
+Besides the thousands of bats, these caves have many interesting features that have stimulated people’s imagination for thousands of years.
 And they still do nowadays.

-Rocks are said to remind the shape of a sofa, a ship, a crocodile, an elephant, a map of Africa, the Statue of Liberty, the Arab alphabet, a head of a male lion, a penis and a vagina.
+Rocks are said to resemble the shapes of a sofa, a ship, a crocodile, an elephant, a map of Africa, the Statue of Liberty, the Arab alphabet, a male lion’s head, a penis, and a vagina.

 According to our guide, you can reach Mombasa, in Kenya, via this underground natural maze.